 Come join our live training webinar every other Wednesday at 11am PST and hear LogicMonitor experts explain best practices and answer common questions.
 We understand these are uncertain times, and we are here to help!

-The LogicMonitor Collector is an application that runs on a server within your infrastructure and uses standard monitoring protocols to intelligently monitor devices within your infrastructure.
+The LogicMonitor Collector is an application that runs on a Linux or Windows server within your infrastructure and uses standard monitoring protocols to intelligently monitor devices within your infrastructure.

 LogicMonitor Collectors are not agents and do not have to be installed on every resource within your infrastructure that you would like monitored.
 Rather, you should install a Collector on a host in each location of your infrastructure.
 See Installing Collectors.

 The Collector retrieves data from all the devices assigned to it, then encrypts the data and sends it back to the LogicMonitor servers over an outgoing SSL connection.

 One Collector can typically monitor hundreds of devices; however, this capacity depends on how many metrics are being monitored for each device, as well as the available resources of the server on which the Collector is installed.
 For more information on capacity, see Collector Capacity.

 When you add a device into monitoring, LogicMonitor applies built-in intelligence to recognize what kind of device it is.
 Based on the information discovered about the device, LogicMonitor DataSources are applied.

 DataSources are templates that tell the Collector how to monitor the device, what metrics to collect for the device, how to display those metrics as graphs, and what values indicate issues that need attention.
 LogicMonitor installs with hundreds of pre-built DataSources that will automatically apply when you add devices into your account.